 Preview Video Lessons

-Phrygian is probably the easiest mode to recognise due to its semitone intervals between the root – b2nd as well as between the 5th – b6th.
-These semitones give it a flavour that lends itself well to fast and aggressive playing.
+Phrygian is probably the easiest mode to recognize due to its semitone intervals between the root – b2nd as well as between the 5th – b6th.
+These semitones give it a flavor that lends itself well to fast and aggressive playing.

 Should you play Phrygian with a lot of distortion and play it very quickly, you would fit well into the heavy metal scene.
 On a nylon strung guitar, you would enter the wonderful world of Flamenco music.

-Whatever style you favour, Phrygian will always appear naturally every time you play over chord III.
+Whatever style you prefer, Phrygian will always appear naturally every time you play over chord III.